Add/Drop Courses and Withdrawal Information

 There are NO refunds for partial drops after the 6th school day of the fall or spring semester or 4th school day of summer semester.

-After your completed Withdrawal Form is accepted, your University charges will be reduced according to the applicable Refund Schedule.
-If you have not received any form of financial aid and there is a credit balance on your account, you will issued a refund.
+After your completed Withdrawal Form is accepted, your University charges will be reduced according to the schedule shown.
+If you have not received any form of financial aid and there is a credit balance on your account, you will be issued a refund.
 If you have received aid, your aid may have to be returned to the appropriate source.
 You may owe money to Lake Superior State University.

 Late Withdrawal/Tuition Appeal